Is soup good for weight loss? Here’s what the research says

 What is the soup diet?

-We have to admit that the evidence for soup and weight loss looks good.
+There is no doubt that the evidence for soup and weight loss looks positive.
 But, there’s a big difference between enjoying soup as part of a balanced diet and going on a risky crash diet.

 The soup diet, or ‘souping’, has been an on-and-off fad for many years.
 Similar to a juice cleanse, it’s been touted as a way to lose weight and give your body a detox.